SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network

 \subsection{Fine-tuning Through Dual-loss Function}

-During the fine-tuning phase on a downstream dataset, the pre-trained SpikeCLIP generates feature representations for an input image and a set of possible labels using its image and text encoders.
-Note that a prompt template is applied to each label to generate a sentence before it is fed into the spiking text encoder.
-The feature representation of the image is then used to compute the cosine similarity with each of the textual label representations.
-These cosine similarity scores are subsequently converted into a probability distribution using a softmax operation.
+During the fine-tuning phase on a downstream dataset, the pre-trained SpikeCLIP generates feature representations for an input image and a set of possible labels using its image and text encoders. { A prompt template is applied to each label to generate a sentence, which is then input into the spiking text encoder.
+The image feature representation is subsequently used to compute the cosine similarity with each of the textual label representations. } These cosine similarity scores are subsequently converted into a probability distribution using a softmax operation.
 Given an input image $x_{\text{img}}$, such a derived probability distribution, denoted as $y_{\text{img}}$, is compared to its true distribution $t_{\text{img}}$ (i.e., the ground truth label), and used to calculate the cross-entropy loss as follows:

-where $n$ is the number of training instances in a downstream dataset.
-The surrogate gradient method is also used to update the parameters of the spiking encoders.
-Note that only the weights of the image encoder are fine-tuned, while those of the text encoder remain fixed.
-This strategy stems from the observation that the number of textual labels in a specific downstream dataset is significantly smaller compared to those explored during the pre-training phase.
+where $n$ is the number of training instances in a downstream dataset. { Notably, only the weights of the image encoder are fine-tuned, while the text encoder weights remain fixed. } This strategy stems from the observation that the number of textual labels in a specific downstream dataset is significantly smaller compared to those explored during the pre-training phase.
 This strategy not only makes the training process more stable but also enhances the generalizability of the trained models to unseen labels.

 To order to preserve the generalization capability obtained during the pre-training phase, we introduce a regularization term based on the Kullback-Leibler (KL) divergence.
 This term imposes a higher penalty when there is a substantial discrepancy between the probabilities predicted by SpikeCLIP and those predicted by CLIP.
 This is equivalent to making the feature representations generated by SpikeCLIP not too far away from those produced by CLIP.
 The KL-divergence is defined as follows: